hausen8/EasyProbe/README.md

 # Slow probe velocity.
 This value is important for the overall accuracy.
 Recommended values between 10 and 50 mm per min.
 VEL_SLOW = 20

-# Define your fast forward velocity in between pocket probe movements without actual probing.
+# Fast forward velocity in between pocket probe movements without actual probing.
 VEL_FF = 2000

 # Time delay in ms for debouncing probe switch.
 Try to keep the value as low as possible.
 Recommended values between 2 and 20 ms.